 Zangbeto as spirit and messenger; Zangbeto as peacemaker, moral spokesperson and custodian of Egun culture; Zangbeto as an indivisible whole; Zangbeto as a non-religious group; and Zanga as the honorable one.
 It is important to note that Zangbeto songs are contributed at different times by members of the group.
 As with most songs in African oral literature, no single person can claim sole authorship: songs are considered as creations of the group.
 Moreover, these songs do not possess a singular theme, but themes that underline the circumstances of the creation of such songs and their performance.

 The opening chant is translated thus: He wishes to be heard, But the horn would not let him, The horn that makes sounds, the horn that breathes.
 This introduces Zangbeto as a being with a ‘horn’ and a desire.
-The horn, located at the tip of the mask and is used to symbolise the position of Zangbeto as a leading group in the community.
-The masquerade is only a constitutive part of a whole.
+The horn, located at the tip of the mask and is used to symbolize the position of Zangbeto as a leading group in the community.
+The Masquerade is only a constitutive part of a whole.
 Zangbeto is a group, an institution, and even a way of life that is represented in physical form by the mask.
-‘He’ is then used to represent the form under this mask.
+He is then used to represent the form under this Mask.

 *** Zangbeto may be chiefly about social order within traditional Egun society, using oral forms of art, rituals and cultural practices, some of which have been adapted to the security needs of the town’s inhabitants in the face of the state security agencies’ inability to satisfy the demands of law enforcement and order.